 So with sulfates having such a long and established place in the haircare industry, having been tried and tested by experts and consumers alike for over 80 years, where does the current bad reputation come from?

-There is no denying that a sulfate shampoo will wash away a certain percentage of your natural hair oils, however what is often overlooked is that so do sulfate free shampoos, as these have alternative cleansers that perform the same task.
+There is no denying that a sulfate shampoo will wash away a certain percentage of your natural hair oils which are important to keep the hair soft and healthy, however what is often overlooked is that so do sulfate free shampoos, as these have alternative cleansers that perform the same task.
 If a shampoo did not wash away our hair oils, our hair would not feel “clean” in the way in which we like it.
 The only way to retain your natural hair oils is to stop using shampoos altogether.

 Whilst natural oils are responsible for helping to keep hair hydrated, they are also guilty of collecting dirt- so we don’t want to cling onto them excessively, which in turn can cause the hair follicles to clog.
 Once the dirt and grime has been rinsed away; it’s important to remember our bodies are constantly working and reproducing oils, so whatever is lost replaces itself, and the body has a brilliant way of recognising this problem and correcting itself.